MelBoardman/milestone-project-1/README.md

 - Contact form.

 ### Features Left to Implement
-Another feature idea
+- Add a pop out form from the 'Find out more' button on the 'Home' page.
+- Improve the Timetable on the 'About'.
+Make more interactive.
+Have the class information appear when the class is hovered on on the timetable.
+- Make form function.
+-Improve Gallery Page: Make images display more stylishly and add videos.

 ### Technologies Used

-The site was developed with HTML and CSS3 using Microsoft Visual Studio Code.
+The site was developed with HTML5 and CSS3 using Microsoft Visual Studio Code.
 Bootstrap4  https://getbootstrap.com/ was used to create structure, navigation, forms and buttons.
 Fancybox    http://fancyapps.com/fancybox/3/  was used to display images in the Gallery page. fontawesome https://fontawesome.com/  was used to create the social media Icons.